microsoft/mlops-template-for-azureml-sdk-v2/README.md

 ## About this repo

-The idea of this template is to provide a minimum number of scripts to implement development environment to train new models using Azure ML CLI v2 and Azure DevOps.
+The idea of this template is to provide a minimum number of scripts to implement development environment to train new models using Azure ML SDK v2 and Azure DevOps.

 The template contains the following folders/files: